Knights Hospitaller: Foundation and early history

 Pie postulatio voluntatis.
 Bull issued by Pope Paschal II in 1113 in favour of the Order of St. John of Jerusalem, which was to transform what was a community of pious men into an institution within the Church.
 By virtue of this document, the pope officially recognized the existence of the new organisation as an operative and militant part of the Roman Catholic Church, granting it papal protection and confirming its properties in Europe and Asia.

 In 603, Pope Gregory I commissioned the Ravennate Abbot Probus, who was previously Gregory's emissary at the Lombard court, to build a hospital in Jerusalem to treat and care for Christian pilgrims to the Holy Land.
-In 800, Emperor Charlemagne enlarged Probus' hospital and added a library to it.
+In 800, Emperor Charlemagne enlarged Probus's hospital and added a library to it.
 About 200 years later, in 1009, the Fatimid caliph al-Hakim bi-Amr Allah destroyed the hospital and three thousand other buildings in Jerusalem.

 Merchants from Amalfi in southern Italy were given permission by the Egyptian Fatimid Caliph al-Mustansir Billah to build a monastery in Jerusalem, near the Church of the Holy Sepulchre.
 The monastery, known as the abbey of St Mary of the Latins (to distinguish them from local Syriac Orthodox Church hierarchy), was served by the Order of Saint Benedict and took in Christian pilgrims travelling to visit the Christian holy sites.
 The increase in the number of pilgrims led the Benedictine monks to establish two hospitals in the late 1060s, one for men and one for women, with the former known as the Hospital of St John.
 They did this with the support of a wealthy Amalfian named Mauro of Pantaleone.
 In the early 1070s the hospital was visited by Archbishop John of Amalfi during his pilgrimage.
 In later centuries, to help raise money in Europe, the Order of St John made claims that the hospital had been founded more than a century before Christ by the high priest Menelaus and the Greek King Antiochus of Jerusalem, with financing from Judas Maccabeus, and that it was first headed by Saint Stephen and had been visited by Christ and the Apostles.
 A historian of the Order in the 13th century wrote that this version was not true.
 In any case, the Hospitallers rose to fame and prestige in a short amount of time.